Sigrid Is the Realest Girl You Know

 When I suggest that the music industry is grueling, and it's challenges more extreme than others: she replies ambivalently: "Maybe, I don't know.
 But I'm very lucky to be doing this."
 But I'm completely convinced when she expresses confidence that she can tackle whatever comes her way: "I know myself, I know what I think is okay and not okay."

-With that tenacity, and her ability to transform her truths into perfect pop songs with integrity and skill, Sigrid might just be unstoppable.
+With that tenacity, and her uncanny ability to transform her truths into perfect pop songs, Sigrid might just be unstoppable.

 Photography: James Emmerman